roman-milk/roman-milk.github.io/triad-project-an-elegant-seduction.md

+===

- ****** Triad Project: An Elegant Seduction ****** byTx_Tall_Tales© Denise learned the hazards of banana dipping also.
+Denise learned the hazards of banana dipping also.
 "Oh, shit!" she pronounced, when she pulled an empty fork from the fondue.
 Denise crawled over and placed a delicate kiss on my lips.
 Her robe gaped open as she leaned over, and provided a nice view.

  I lost a strawberry - no, really, it WAS an accident - and asked the ladies what they'd like for a drink.